 Planner Cattan stated that if the conditional use as proposed is not mitigating the impacts of the actual use, the Planning Commission can increase the setbacks as a way to mitigate the impacts.
 In terms of setbacks, Planner Cattan noted that they typically go off the zone setbacks.
 At the time of the MPD approval, a lot of the exhibits were just trying to figure out volumetrics and what would work in terms of height from existing grade.
 They put certain conditions on certain height and the Sweeney's worked with their architect to make sure they could make the volumetrics work in terms of units.
 It was always the understanding that the architecture was not final and it would change.
-One of the findings within the MPD is that the architecture must be compatible with the historic district.
-With all the projects within this MPD, the architecture is changed at the time of CUP review.
+One of the findings within the MPD is that the architecture is changed at the time of CUP review.
 Planner Cattan clarified that the exhibits for buildings is not what has to be built for this MPD.